Masetty1410/Engage-with-Video/README.md

 # Sprint
 A sprint is a short, time-boxed period when a scrum team works to complete a set amount of work.
 Sprints are at the very heart of scrum and agile methodologies, and getting sprints right will help your agile team ship better software with fewer headaches.

-# Agile methodology Implementation for thisn project
+# Agile methodology Implementation for this project

 I split-up my work intp 4 sprints each of length 1 week.<br/>